johnnovak/nim-osdialog/README.md

 ## Notes

-Only the file dialog related functions have been wrapped (the others don't really work anyway).
+Only the file dialog related functionality has been wrapped as the rest (color picker, alert boxes) does not work on OS X.

 ## License